orb3gozo/telegram-bot-cookiecutter-template/{{cookiecutter.project_slug}}/README.md

     ```bash
     make run
     ```
 And that's it!
 Your bot is running an ready to start a conversation.
+Try to send `/start` or `/help` commands in your telegram bot and you should get a response message!

 ## License